01-edu/public/doc/create-steps.md

 1. Edit you step object
 2. Go to *Object attributes*
 3. Add the following attributes:
-   * Add a new key **subtype** of type `String` with the value 'onb-adm-sign'
+   * Add a new key **subtype** of type `String` with the exact value 'onb-adm-sign'
-   * Add a new key **text** of type `String` with all the text of your document to sign as value
+   * Add a new key **text** of type `String` with the text of your document to sign as value
-   * Add a new key **buttonText** of type `String` with the text you want to display in the submit button of your step
+   * Add a new key **buttonText** of type `String` with the text you want to display in the submit button of your step.
+If you don't fill this property, the default value if 'Sign'.
-   * Add a new key **checkbox** of type `Object` if you want to force your user to click on a checkbox (ex: 'I have read and accepted the conditions') before validating his document.
+   * Add a new key **checkbox** of type `Object`, if you want to force your user to click on a checkbox before validating his document (ex: 'I have read and accepted the conditions').
 In the checkbox object, you should define:
      * A **label** key of type `String`, with the text you want to associate to the checkbox
      * A **required** key of type `Boolean`, set at true if you want to force the user to check it
      * A **name** key of type `String`
-     * Then you can add all the properties you want to your checkbox.
+     * Then you can add all other properties you want to your checkbox.

 ### Examples